 As of August 9, 2018, any status violation starts the immediate accrual of unlawful presence in the U.S. In other words, the US Department of Homeland Security (DHS) will begin counting and tracking “unlawful presence” if anyone with F, J, or M status violates the terms of their status, whether intentionally or unintentionally.

 More than 180 days of unlawful presence can result in a 3-year or 10-year bar or restriction from entering the U.S. Accumulating more than one year of unlawful presence could result in a lifetime bar from entering the U.S. This new rule raises the stakes for status violations and requires immediate action from a status violator because inaction, even as innocent as wanting to finish a semester or program without addressing the violation, can have serious consequences for the future.
-The final Policy Memorandum, posted August 9, 2018, may be read here and additional guidance from NAFSA: Association of International Educators is also available here.
+The final Policy Memorandum, posted August 9, 2018, may be read on the DHS website and additional guidance from NAFSA: Association of International Educators is also available.

 Maintaining your status begins with these basic principles: